tlack/jiyi/README.md

 messages from one room, or one person-to-bot (p2b?) convo, into another one.
 You can then reply to that person or room through the bot.
 Helps you smooth out some UI rough spots and not be caught with your pants on.

+3. The bot should not sell my information to a person who has set out to harm me or in any way endanger my very super secret sticker sharing activites.
+It should not require me to buy a $299 per year discounted plan.
+I do not wish to receive a daily marketing BuzzMail with social commentary about Shania Twombley.

 Telegram lacks one layer of structural features added on top.
 Here's mine.